These expert-backed tips aren’t reserved for the beginning of the year.

 “Research says that when we make changes it is most helpful to have social support, but many of us attempt to rely solely on our will,” says Avellino.

-Think of it like this: “The spokes of a wheel work together to turn it and distribute the heavy weight — the more support we have, the more accountable and esteemed we feel,” says Avellino.
+Think of it like this: “The spokes of a wheel work together to turn it and distribute the heavy weight — the more support we have, the more accountable and esteemed we feel,” she explains.

 “The best way to ensure that you are able to continue on your path to your intention is to tune into, not out of, the signals your body is constantly generating,” says Avellino.
 “Pay attention to sensation, magnitude and temperature of what's happening in your body over time.”

 Want to find more time to exercise?
-Gail Barranda Rivas, certified group fitness instructor, functional strength coach and THE WELL Mindful Movement Instructor, recommends coming up with a game plan “that is achievable based on your time, energy and schedule,” and from there, “stay committed to it.”
+Come up with a game plan “that is achievable based on your time, energy and schedule,” and from there, “stay committed to it,” suggests Gail Barranda Rivas, an ACE-certified fitness instructor, functional strength coach and Mindful Movement teacher at THE WELL New York.

 Pro tip: “You can even schedule it in as you would a work meeting or doctor’s appointment,” says Rivas.